alphagov/govuk-import-export-prototype/guide/starting-to-import/importing-goods-from-outside-eu-eea.markdown

  - name: Importing
    url: '/topic/business-and-self-employed/importing.html'
 ---
 s1.
-Check if you need a [licence to bring your goods](/guide/starting-to-import/import-licences.html)or to follow special rules to bring goods into the UK. s2.
+[Check if you need a licence](/guide/starting-to-import/import-licences.html) or to follow special rules to bring goods into the UK. s2.
 Make sure you know how much import duty you’ll have to pay.
 Ask the exporter for a breakdown of costs (you can [double check  with the trade tariff]((/start/trade-tariff.html)) to see if you have a correct estimation).